Indonesia blocks Telegram messaging service over security concerns

 Security officials in several countries have complained that the apps provide a safe space for militants to communicate with each other.
 Several governments, including those of Australia and Britain, have urged technology companies to do more to help security agencies thwart security threats.

-In March, an attacker on London's Westminster Bridge was reported to have sent encrypted messages moments before plowing his car into pedestrians, killing four people, and fatally stabbing a police officer.
+In March, an attacker on London's Westminster Bridge was reported to have sent encrypted messages moments before ploughing his car into pedestrians, killing four people, and fatally stabbing a police officer.